|LW.10833 / LW.10657

 Students who wish to apply to the Mediation Clinic should submit via CAMS the standard application, resume and unofficial transcript.
 Applicants will be contacted by Ray Ivey for an interview with Professor Ray Kramer; once contacted, students should sign up for the interview on the CAMS system.
 These interviews will be held throughout the clinic application period and are a prerequisite to admission to the clinic.
 Please contact Mr. Ivey at 212-998-6474 or via email if you have any questions.

-The Mediation Clinic also welcomes LL.M. enrollments and will consider taking LL.M. students, but does not specifically reserve space for LL.M.s.
+The Mediation Clinic also welcomes LL.M. enrollments and regularly admits LL.M. students, but does not specifically reserve space for LL.M.s.
 Students should carefully consider the impact of the clinic on their other academic choices during their LL.M. year, including consulting the LL.M.
 Program concerning credit requirements.
-The application period for LL.M.s is July 1-15, 2015.
+The application period for LL.M. students will take place from May 20-June 3, 2016.
 There is a separate application form for LL.M. students.
 Please use that form and submit it along with a resume and unofficial transcript on CAMS.
 Applicants will be contacted for interviews as part of the selection process; accordingly, please make sure your submission includes information about how you can be reached during the weeks immediately following the application.

 Interested students might wish to contact current or former Clinic students, including: